mrjoll3y/cse210homework/prove/Develop03/README.md

 The game takes you through many choices, where you can fight battles, explore, and make decisions that change the story.
 Along the way, I’ve learned a lot about handling user input, using random numbers for game mechanics, and saving data to a file to track the player's stats.

-Overall, this project has been a great way to practice C# ,build something interactive, aand learnhow to apply it in a real-world scenario.
+Overall, this project has been a great way to practice C# , build something interactive, and learn how to apply it in a real-world scenario.

 #Software Demo Video